 For those of you on a budget, their Business Value Lunch for 1 ($15) includes their Zero Ramen, a lighter version of their usually heavier broth, Hakata-style noodles and melt-in-your-mouth chashu.
 This set meal also comes with a salad, a side dish, and a drink—guaranteed to hit the spot.

-You also can’t go wrong with the Shiromaru Motoaji Ramen ($16.50), their original creamy tonkotsu broth with thin noodles, pork belly chashu, black fungus and spring onion.
+You also can’t go wrong with the Shiromaru Motoaji Ramen ($16.35).
+Their original creamy tonkotsu broth is featured, along with thin noodles, pork belly chashu, black fungus and spring onion.
 Looks are definitely deceiving with this one, because this umami bowl of goodness packs a punch.

 If it’s your first time at Le Shrimp, go for the Le Signature Trio Shrimp Ramen ($20.50).
 The star of this dish is their rich specialty shrimp broth, which combines fresh prawns, pork bones and Chinese spices.
 Paired with juicy shrimps, handmade prawn dumplings, and ebiko prawn paste, this filling bowl is guaranteed to leave you satisfied.

-Menya Ryu offers a plethora of unique fare like their Magma Ramen ($17.74++), which mixes up to 16 kinds of spices, or the Sapporo Special Miso Ramen ($18.93++) that is cooked with three kinds of miso.
+Menya Ryu offers a plethora of unique fare like their Magma Ramen (from $16.80), which mixes up to 16 kinds of spices, or the Sapporo Special Miso Ramen (from $16.80) that is cooked with three kinds of miso.

 Meaning “super lucky” In Japanese, Suparakki Ramen serves bowls of goodness at affordable prices.
 They exclusively use freshly-made Hakata-style ramen, and their broth is hard-boiled for six hours to achieve a full, collagen-like richness.

 One of Suparraki’s specialty dishes is their Dry Truffle Ramen ($9.50).
 The house recipe includes freshly made ramen, with stir-fried shredded pork, topped with a house-made sauce and drizzled with truffle oil.

 Their bestseller is, of course, the Original Tonkotsu Ramen ($10.80).
 The soup-er dish uses a unique blend of pork bones to create a smooth, creamy, rich soup stock.
 Flavoured with a combination of Japanese shoyu, sea salt and kelp, you’re guaranteed maximum satisfaction!